george-moore/azure-percept-advanced-development/README.md

   you could package your model up with your custom azureeyemodule and then have the custom program run it directly.
 You could also have it pull down a model through the module twin (again, see the azureeyemodule folder for more details).

+See the [tutorials](tutorials/README.md) for detailed walkthroughs on how to do this.

 ## Contributing

 This repository follows the [Microsoft Code of Conduct](https://opensource.microsoft.com/codeofconduct).